Soomeetech/alx-system_engineering-devops/0x01-shell_permissions/README.md

 writing script that prints all the groups of the current user writting script that changes owner writing script that creates an empty file
+Script that adds execute permission to the owner of a file